zhaw-hsb/aurora-notifier/README.md

 # HSB Aurora Author Notifier

 ## Version
-This code works for DSpace Version 7.6.0.
+This code works for DSpace Version 8.2.0.
+For DSpace 7 versions, please use the code from the notifier-1.0 tag.

 ## About
 The author notification in DSpace was implemented as part of the AURORA project and co-financed by swissuniversities.
 The purpose of the notification is to guide authors on how to provide a full text for secondary publication in line with Green Open Access.